elastic/logstash/README.md

 # logstash

+## Status March 17, 2011

+* Currently refactoring to use JRuby a bit better.
+* Writing tests
+* Logstash 1.0 release target later this month.

+## Overview

 The code for logstash lives on github, but everything else in the project lives on googlecode (wiki, issues, downloads)